zzyy-gh/zendesk-coding-challenge/README.md

 cd backend
 ```

 Add a new `.env` file and insert the line below.
 Replace `{your credentials}` with your own Zendesk account credentials.
-You can use [Postman](https://www.postman.com/) or [Blitter](https://www.blitter.se/utils/basic-authentication-header-generator/) to generate it at your own risk!
+You can use [Postman](https://www.postman.com/) or [Blitter](https://www.blitter.se/utils/basic-authentication-header-generator/) to generate it at your own risk.
+Replace `{your subdomain}` with your own subdomain.

 ```bash
 KEY={your credentials}                      // eg. KEY=Basic abcde12345